Olive Leaf Summary

 - Caffeic acid

-Olive is a part of the oleacea family of plants, which includes roughly 700 different speceis in 26 genera.
-Plants in this family are generally trees or shrubs, and have aromatic flowers.
+Olive is a part of the Oleaceae family of plants, which includes roughly 700 different species in 26 genera.
+Plants in this family are generally trees or shrubs and have fragrant flowers.

 Clinical Applications Of Olive Leaf:

 Olive leafs cardiotonic, ACE inhibitory, hypotensive, and coronary artery vasodilating activities makes it a great candidate for the treatment of cardiovascular disease. it has been shown to reduce arrythmias, lower cholesterol levels, and slow or inhibit the formation of atherosclerotic arteries.

 This is a very useful herb in long term applications for preventing and treating people who have experienced a myocardial infarct, angina, arrythmia, or high cholesterol levels.

 Caution advised if taking cardiovascular medications due to the possibility of agonistic interaction.

 Olive leaf extracts are generally very safe, even at high doses (1g/kg for 7 days) .

 The Sunlight Experiment

 Recent Blog Posts:

 Bone, K. (2003).
 A clinical guide to blending liquid herbs: Herbal formulations for the individual patient.
 Edinburgh [u.a., MO: Churchill Livingstone.